Kobo Elipsa: two-minute review

 Reading on the Elipsa is pretty much what we’d expect from any other Kobo device – the text is sharp and pictures (including cover art) render very well.
 In fact, its large screen is perfect for reading non-fiction books with diagrams, maps or images, as well as comics and graphic novels.
 There’s a lot of flexibility on how small or large you want the font to be – heck, you can even sideload other fonts you prefer, like Amazon’s Bookerly or Ember – or how much line spacing and margins you want.

-There’s a pinch-and-zoom functionality available when reading PDFs, which is great to have, but it doesn’t quite work as you’d expect.
+There’s a pinch-and-zoom functionality available when reading PDFs, which is great to have, but it doesn’t quite work as expected right after launch.
 When we tried to zoom into a comic strip in PDF format, it turned into static after a second.
 Opening another PDF resulted in the same issue.
-Hopefully, Kobo engineers will soon be able to roll out a fix for this problem.
+This issue has since been resolved and it makes marking up a PDF really simple.

-While there’s no option to alter light temperature to warmer hues in the evening, Kobo has added the option of using a ‘dark mode’ that inverts text to white on a black background.
+While there’s no option to alter light temperature to warmer hues in the evening, the Carta 1200 screen supports a dark mode that inverts text to white on a black background.
 While that does help a little, we think it would be a better reading experience if amber/yellow LEDs were available on the device.

 Like the Libra H2O and the Kobo Forma, the Elipsa has gyroscopic sensors that detect full 360º movements.
 You have the option to lock the movements to just vertical (portrait) orientation or horizontal (landscape) orientation, or let it keep adjusting automatically as you move the device.
 This, though, can get a little annoying as, occasionally, even the slightest change in angle can trigger a reorientation.
 When used horizontally, an ebook divides into two pages on screen (resembling an open book) thanks to the space available, which might be preferable to some users.